figma/variables-github-action-example/README.md

 ## Local development

-You can run the GitHub action locally by first creating a `.env` file:
+You can run the GitHub actions locally by first creating a `.env` file:

 ```
 FILE_KEY="your_file_key"